ChiaraCati/FlooData/README.md

 #### [Italy geo](https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json)
 Datasets *D9* can be freely downloaded from GitHub using -curl request or download the file.
-No specific metadata is supplied, with exceptions made for content labels. <br>
+No specific metadata is supplied, with exceptions made for content labels.

-*Format* of downloaded data is .json <br>
+*Format* of downloaded data are .json and .xls

 *Provenance*: https://github.com/MatteoHenryChinaski/Comuni-Italiani-2018-Sql-Json-excel/blob/master/italy_geo.json

 [Resume table of source datasets' technical analysis](technical_table.md)